rustwasm/rfcs/text/003-expressing-npm-deps.md

 ### `package.json`

 *This is likely the best choice.
-Although it requires that Rust developers use a* `*package.json*` *file, it allows the best interoperability with existing JavaScript tooling and is agnostic to target language (Rust, C, C++).*
+Although it requires that Rust developers use a* `*package.json*` *file, it allows the best interoperability with existing JavaScript tooling and is agnostic to source language (Rust, C, C++).*

 Create a file called `package.json` in the root of your Rust library.
 Fill out dependencies as per specification: https://docs.npmjs.com/files/package.json#dependencies.
 You can use `npm install` to add dependencies: Although npm will warn that your `package.json` is missing metadata, it will add the dependency entry.